defold/doc/docs/en/manuals/layouts.md

 Portrait
 : 720 pixels wide and 1280 pixels high

-For devices with an aspect ratio of 16:9 these profiles suffice.
+For devices with an aspect ratio of 16:9 these profiles are probably enough.
 Even if the actual physical dimensions of the screen is higher or lower, the engine will automatically select the a profile that is closest.
-If you need to alter the default profiles, simply copy the built in file to a new place within your project or create a new file, then change the setting in "project.settings" so the engine knows which profiles-file to use:
+If you need to alter the default profiles, simply copy the built in file to a new place within your project or create a new file, then change the setting in `project.settings` so the engine knows which profiles-file to use:

 ![Project settings](images/layouts/layouts_project_settings.png)